“everyBODY” can climb

 We do this by researching risk factors and prevention education.

 According to the CDC.Gov website we can prevent suicide by promoting healthy connections, creating protective environments, identifying and supporting those at risk, and teaching coping and problem-solving skills.
-Risk factors are stigma associated with help-seeking and metal illness, as well as easy access.
+Risk factors are stigma associated with help-seeking and mental illness, as well as easy access.
 Our bridge is something CDC classifies as easy access.

 Adults with disabilities are 3x more likely to commit suicide!
 We work with youth and adults with disabilities, giving them a healthy community environment where they feel valued and safe.
 We teach coping and problem solving skills to these individuals through climbing harder routes.